Uinelj/site/content/Posts/rust-traits.md

 We'd get `text discarded: Reason("is html")` here, all good!
 First step done.

+## Defining our `Filter` trait

 Now, all of these filters share a common behaviour (and a common signature): filtering stuff, taking `&str{:rs}` as input and returning `Option<Reason>{:rs}`.
-So we can define a trait to group those behaviours and make adding a new filter easy:
+So we can define a trait to express that shared behaviour:

 ```rs
 trait Filter {